The Big Problem that Big Tech cannot solve

 Solution: Education, awareness and role modelling in schools, public forums, entertainment and popular culture that promote online health and safety as an important public good.

 The path forward

 Bad content, indiscriminate removal, opaque policies and inconsistent enforcement have made online content moderation one of the most dangerous threats to societal health.
 But it isn’t too late to make changes, and what we need to do is clear.
-Instead of Big Tech celebrating their limited achievements while everyone else points fingers and deflects responsibility, we should act together.
+Instead of Big Tech resting on their limited achievements while everyone else points fingers and deflects responsibility, we should act together.
 And we don’t have a minute left to waste.

 Trust & Safety Laboratory was founded 2 years ago by senior Trust & Safety executives from Google, YouTube Reddit and TikTok with a mission to make the web safer for everyone.
 As leading Trust & Safety executives for Engineering, Product and Ops for over a decade each, they build enterprise systems and tools to identify high risk and unsafe content, accounts and transactions at scale.
 Trust Lab’s machine learning based classifiers and rules engines are combined with human insights to help clients better assess fraud and safety risks for content, identities and transactions on their platforms.
 Trust Lab has deployed its tech with a broad range of clients including some of the leading social networks, messaging companies and marketplaces.